dylan-chong/ex_structable/README.md

 [![](https://img.shields.io/hexpm/v/ex_structable.svg?style=flat)](https://hex.pm/packages/ex_structable)

 <!-- If this is changed, update mix.exs description/0 -->
-Reduce boilerplate by generating struct `new` and `put` functions.
-Allows you validate your structs when they are created and updated.
+Reduce boilerplate by generating struct `new` and `put` functions, and validate your structs when they are created and updated.
 <!-- If this is changed, update mix.exs description/0 -->

 Optionally uses [ExConstructor](https://github.com/appcues/exconstructor) to